The Best Restaurants In The East Village

 7th Street Burger

 How did 7th Street Burger become the most hypebeasty place to eat a patty between two buns?
 Maybe it’s because this East Village spot serves incredibly straightforward $7 burgers.
 Or maybe it’s because they also serve an impossible burger for only $1 dollar more.
 In reality, the appeal of 7th Street is easy to understand.
 This is somewhere you should come for relatively affordable burgers and crispy fries, even if you don’t eat meat.
-Stop by on a Friday night, and your burger might take around 30 minutes.
-But just stick around, mingle, and assume that the conversation you have will end up in a meme somewhere on the internet.

 photo credit: CheLi

 Come to this iconic BYOB Puerto Rican restaurant in Alphabet City for crispy-skinned rotisserie chicken, beans and rice, and fresh avocado salad.
-Adela Ferguson, the woman at the helm of the business since it opened in 1976, sadly passed away a couple of years ago—but the family-run place still feels as welcoming and homey as ever.
+Adela Ferguson, the woman at the helm of the business since it opened in 1976, sadly passed away a few years ago—but the family-run place still feels as welcoming and homey as ever.
 If you want to supplement your rotisserie chicken with something else, try the garlicky, piping-hot mofongo with pernil or a couple alcapurrias.
 Bring cash—they don’t accept credit cards.

 photo credit: Lucy Ballantyne